-The New Lease Accounting Standard & Debt to Equity Ratios
+How the New Lease Accounting Standard Affects Debt-to-Equity Ratios

 In the past, we have discussed various aspects of the new lease accounting standard that is currently being jointly